Dwarf Alberta Spruce

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Requires less water once established.
 Feed with a general purpose fertilizer before new growth begins in spring.
-May be sheared in spring, as needed to maintain shape.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.
+May be sheared in spring, as needed to maintain shape.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Best with regular watering.
+Requires less frequent watering, once established.

 - History & LoreHistory:This conifer is native to a number of states adjacent to the Canadian border, through Canada into Alaska.
 Alberta spruce is grown as Christmas trees and fresh cut greens used in holiday decorating.
 Oils have some commercial value.
 The name Picea translates from the Latin for pitch, a sugar rich gum extracted from spruce trees.
 Native Americans used its gum as a salve and brewed the resin into medicinal drink for childbirth and other ailments.